tenfyzhong/ag.vim/README.md

     :Ag [options] {pattern} [{directory}]

-Search recursively in {directory} (will prompt to input when no provided,
+Search recursively in {directory} (will prompt to input when no provided),
-or guest the project root as the director where it equals '!') for the {pattern}.
+'!' will expand to project path, for the {pattern}.

 Files containing the search term will be listed in the split window, along with the line number of the occurrence, once for each occurrence.
 [Enter] on a line